Truck driver health is a topic that doesn’t receive enough attention, for the CDL driver.

 Get Exercise Regularly

-This is a tough one too.
+This is a tough one too, but not impossible.

 At the end of your driving day, you’re tired from being behind the wheel and just want to chill right?